BIMSBbioinfo/intro2UnixandSGE/README.md

 features such as pull-requests and issue creation.

-### Installing gitbook
+### Build the book

-This book is compiled with [gitbook](https://github.com/GitbookIO/gitbook), a node.js library.
+This book is compiled with pandoc.
-Perform these steps to install the gitbook command line tool:

-- install npm with your system's package manager as root (e.g. `yum install -y npm` on Fedora)
-- install gitbook locally as a regular user with npm: `npm install gitbook`.
-This will create a directory `node_modules/.bin` (among others) containing the `gitbook` executable.
+Run `guix environment -m manifest.scm` to enter a suitable environment to hack on this book.
+Then run `npm install` to install the lunr JavaScript library for the search index.

 ### How to update the book

-Edit the .md files using markdown syntax and run **update_book.sh** as in `bash update_book.sh -m 'my commit message'`.
-This will create the html from the .md files, re-create **gh-pages** repository (gh-pages serves the html pages) and push those changes to **"gh-pages"** branch of the online repository.
+Edit the .md files using markdown syntax and run **bash build.sh**.
+This will regenerate the book and store the files in the `book` directory.
+Copy the contents of this directory to the **gh-pages** branch (the contents of this branch are served by GitHub pages) and push those changes to **"gh-pages"** branch of the online repository.
 You should also commit the changes you made in the **"master"** branch via `git commit`.
 Basically, **"master"** branch has the markdown files, **"gh-pages"** branch has the html website.

-You may need to pull the repository, make changes and then create pull-request if you want your changes to be merged with the main repository.
-This may depend on your privileges
-[to be edited with more accurate information].

 ### Acknowledgements